ITMO-NSS-team/FEDOT.MAS/README.md

 Open `.env` and set your model provider.

-Default model and agent settings live in `config.toml`.
-Environment variables override them (see `.env.example` for the full list).
+Default model and agent settings live in environment variables (see `.env.example` for the full list).

 3. Run the basic example